-The USFS will be responsible for enforcement of the terms and conditions of the BLM's right-of-way Grant on National Forest System lands during the term of the right-of-way Grant for the Mountain Valley Pipeline project.
-Compliance will be monitored on the JNF portion of this project by the USFS Project Manager and the Authorized Officer's designated compliance monitors.
-USFS will have stop work authority per terms outlined in the BLM right-of-way grant.
-USFS will also have stop work authority if unsafe work conditions are encountered during construction.
+The FS is responsible for enforcement of the terms and conditions of the BLM's Right-of-Way Grant on National Forest System lands during the term of the Right-of-Way Grant for the Mountain Valley Pipeline project.
+Compliance will be monitored on the JNF portion of this project by the FS Project Manager and the Authorized Officer's designated compliance monitors.
+FS will have stop work authority per terms outlined in the BLM Right-of-Way Grant.
+FS will also have stop work authority if unsafe work conditions are encountered during construction.